-Since fig trees produce 10 months of the year, they are a highly profitable crop.
+Since fig trees produce fruits 10 months of the year, they are a highly profitable crop.
 Turkey and Egypt are the top fig-producing countries, with 305,689 and 177, 135 tonnes each only in 2017.
 In Europe, western Asia, northern Africa, and the United States (particularly California), commercial canning and drying of figs are industries of great importance.

 Perfume and cosmetics.
-In southern France fig leaves are used to make perfume, whereas fig seed oil is used as a lubricant agent in skin care products.
+In southern France, fig leaves are used to make perfume, whereas fig seed oil is used as a lubricant agent in skincare products.

 Fodder.
 In India, fig leaves are plucked after the fruit harvest and used for cattle feeding.

 Industrial uses.
-Fig latex is collected, dried and powdered, for use in coagulating milk to make cheese and junket, a dessert made from flavored milk and rennet.
+Fig latex is collected, dried, and powdered for use in coagulating milk to make cheese and junket, a dessert made from flavored milk and rennet.
 A protein-digesting enzyme in fig's latex, called ficin, is used for tenderizing meat, rendering fat, and clarifying beverages.

 In Mediterranean countries, low-grade figs are converted into alcohol and used as a flavoring for liqueurs and tobacco.

 - Diabetes Research and Clinical Practice, Hypoglycemic action of an oral fig-leaf decoction in type-I diabetic patients